oracle/graal/substratevm/DEBUGINFO.md

 options are actually redundant.
 In the first case the classpath entries for apps/hello/classes and apps/greeter/classes will be used to derive the default search roots apps/hello/src and apps/greeter/src.
-In the second case classpath entires apps/target/hello.jar and apps/target/greeter.jar will be used to derive the default search roots apps/target/hello-sources.jar and apps/target/greeter-sources.jar.
+In the second case classpath entries apps/target/hello.jar and apps/target/greeter.jar will be used to derive the default search roots apps/target/hello-sources.jar and apps/target/greeter-sources.jar.